casper-network/docs-archive/dapp-dev-guide/contract-dsl/advanced.md

 ### Advanced Options
 Once the base logic of the smart contract is in place, it's desirable to optimize the contract for the blockchain.
 This will require digging into the actual code that the DSL generates.
 This section will describe the steps to do this.
 Once the code has been expanded and then changed, make sure to remove the macros from the project configuration before saving the changes.

-#### Debugging Contracts when using Macros:

-You should be able to set up breakpoints once you have expanded the code using ```cargo-expand``` - which will display the code as the compiler sees it, and as the wasm runs.

-It isn't possible to use `as-try-build` because it requires a main function, something which smart contracts do not use, because they run differently.

 ##### Expanding the Code
-When the rust compiler encounters each of the macros, it 'expands' the code and adds additional lines of code for each of the macros.
+When the Rust compiler encounters each of the macros, it 'expands' the code and adds additional lines of code for each of the macros.
 The resultant expanded code is then compiled to the wasm which can then be deployed to the blockchain.

 The `cargo expand` tool will run the macros and append the boilerplate code to the contract without compiling the code.
 Install the tooling with the following command:
 ```
-cargo install cargo-expand
+$ cargo install cargo-expand
 ```

 Run this command in the folder containing the smart contract code:
 ```
-cargo expand
+$ cargo expand
 ```

 ##### Example Simple Counter Contract
 Running `cargo-expand` on the simple counter contract yeilds this output:
 ```
 #![feature(prelude_import)]